 Take a look at the 5 best beaches in Rio de Janeiro.

-Tourists’ delight, Copacabana beach stretches 4 kilometers, in front of a densely populated area filled with hotels, restaurants, and sky-high apartments.
+Tourists’ delight, Copacabana beach stretches 4 kilometres, in front of a densely populated area filled with hotels, restaurants, and sky-high apartments.
 Fringed with palm trees and food huts, you can spend the day lounging in the sun without ever having to leave the sand.
 Vendors walk the beach offering everything from cocktails to fried shrimp to volleyballs, and you’re bound to witness some intricate sand sculptures of extravagant castles and Christ the Redeemer.

 Ipanema was one of my favourite areas in Rio, and the beach left much to be desired.
-Colorful beach umbrellas lined white sand as smooth as brown sugar; it was dreamy to say the least.
+Colourful beach umbrellas lined white sand as smooth as brown sugar; it was dreamy, to say the least.
 Coined one of the chicest beaches in the world, the surrounding area is what gives it its trendsetting appeal.
 Hip shops and restaurants, upscale cafés, and the hippie market made it the top spot on my Rio list.

 Barra da Tijuca Beach:

 Staying at the Sheraton Barra, I spent most of my beach days at Barra da Tijuca beach.
 The sand was silky and the water clear as day.
 Rio’s largest beach, it spans 11 miles, and with a boardwalk for bikers and runners, it’s the perfect place to fit in your morning run.
 With surf schools, volleyball nets, and mini open air workout stations, the beach is a magnet for anyone athletic.
 For others, it’s the perfect place to soak up the sun.